 Delegable

 Relationships change.
 Relationships end.
-The actors in relationships can be replaced as well.
+The actors in relationships can be replaced as well, so in some cases there is an actual transfer of the relationship.
 In order to represent and handle situations in which the actors in a relationship change, either permanently or temporarily, relationship-based systems need to accommodate the design principle of delegation.

 There are three areas of consideration for delegation and relationships: